 Results from, a fundamental analysis of the grain markets show that the expected market behavior has begun to take place and agriculture finds itself in period 2 of the changes described above.
 While most of the price changes and acreage shifts can be explained, the degree to which prices have increased are not fully explained.
 A change in trading center activities (Boards of Trade, etc.) may help to further account for the new prices.
 A survey of brokers shows that the behavior of commercial traders has significantly changed since RFS implementation.
 Volatility and uncertainty have ensued.

 The consequences of the RFS to the farmer have also been significant.
 Farm income has increased significantly sufficiently to overcome the riding costs of fuel and fertilizer.
 The risk exposure of farmers has also changed; the data indicates that exposure to risk has increased greatly.
 However, the farm gate prices have been more than enough to compensate for the changes in risk.

-Olson, John C., "Structural Shifts in Agricultural Markets Caused by Government Mandates: Ethanol and the Renewable Fuels Standard" (2009).
-All Graduate Theses and Dissertations.
+Olson, John Christian, "Structural Shifts in Agricultural Markets Caused by Government Mandates: Ethanol and the Renewable Fuels Standard" (2009).
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 279.